ndd21/PHYS281/docs/demo-functions.md

 print(in_range(12, minimum=15))
 False

-# use both minumum and maximum keywords
+# use both minimum and maximum keywords
 lower = 34
 upper = 90
 print(in_range(56, minimum=lower, maximum=upper))